One day back in 2004 I arrived at my yoga teacher’s house in London for a one-to-one lesson.

 Our awareness and experience travel through the koshas, the layers of our being: our physical, mental, emotional, energetic, subtle and bliss bodies.
-We have a felt-sense of integration and connection, and this expands to all those with whom we are in contact and relationship, and through them to many others in turn whom we do not even know.
+We return to a felt-sense of integration, connection and compassion.
+The impact of this extends to all those with whom we are in contact and relationship, and through them to many others in turn whom we do not even know.

 If we look at our levels of consciousness, restorative yoga provides us with a helpful step towards meditation practice.
 It is meditative in quality.
 Some immediately adore this, but like meditation, restorative yoga can be challenging and take a while to settle in to.
 This gradual settling in reflects a greater ease as we settle in to life generally.

 More important than theory though, is to experience and know restorative yoga oneself.
 Like all yoga practices, this really is the only way.
 Through this process we find our own personal ‘why’.

-You are welcome to join me for one-to-one restorative yoga in north Hertfordshire, both on-going sessions and a six-week personalised course.
-If you would like to know more, you are so welcome to contact her here.
+You are welcome to join me for one-to-one restorative yoga in north Hertfordshire, either through on-going sessions and/or a six-week personalised course.
+If you would like to know more, please contact me here.

-Specialist restorative training for teachers is available in 2019 onwards.
+Specialist restorative training for teachers is available annually in Cambridge, UK in February/March.